 Saying goodbye is never easy.

-Many people ask me if euthanizing animals is the worst part of my job.
+Many people ask me (Dr. Katie) if euthanizing animals is the worst part of my job.
 In many cases – yes, this is a difficult service to provide, but it is also an honor and a privilege for me to take part in the last moments a family or person has with their pet.
 The decision to put down a pet is a very difficult one to make, and having been through it myself several times with my own animals, I understand the raw feelings that come with letting go of a beloved friend.

 Being able to provide this service in the pet’s home is very important to me.
 The procedure is less stressful for both the owner and the pet, and time can be taken to discuss the process and spend time with the animal after the procedure.

 Consultations can be made to discuss quality of life and make informed decisions about end of life care.
 Cremation services can also be arranged following the procedure.

 How do I know it is time?